 4. The Southampton Initiative for Health

 This model of health improvement was first tested in the Southampton Initiative for Health, an intervention study testing the effectiveness of Healthy Conversation Skills trained health and social care practitioners in improving the self-efficacy, diets and physical activity levels of women with young families in Southampton, UK.
 The study was designed and run by a partnership between the University of Southampton, the local authority and Public Health in the city.
 Southampton is a centre for developmental origins, where research with mothers and babies has a relatively high profile.
 City policy makers and commissioners saw that SureStart Children’s Centres (SSCCs) represented an important opportunity to improve the health and well-being of women of child-bearing age.
 SSCCs are located in every city across the UK and provide a location for the provision of health and social care services to families with children under five.
 At the time of launching the Southampton Initiative for Health partnership, SSCCs served the more disadvantaged areas of the city.
 Southampton is a city in a local authority area which is amongst the top 100 most deprived cities in England, despite being set in an affluent part of the country.
 Women attending the 14 SureStart Children’s Centres in Southampton therefore represented a population of significant disadvantage [28].
 The partnership was developed specifically to target health improvement in this disadvantaged group of women and their families.
-As the logic model suggests, health improvements in this group of women were hypothesised to be the outcome of increases in self-efficacy and of eating healthily, engendered by support from SureStart Children’s Centre staff trained in Healthy Conversation Skills.
+As the logic model in Figure 1 suggests, health improvements in this group of women were hypothesised to be the outcome of increases in self-efficacy and of eating healthily, engendered by support from SureStart Children’s Centre staff trained in Healthy Conversation Skills.
 Healthy Conversation Skills training activities were designed to enable staff to learn how to use behaviour change techniques and acquire skills to support these improvements in eating habits in the women with whom they came into contact.

 Between May 2009 and February 2011, 211 health and family support staff working in 14 SSCCs in Southampton UK were trained in Healthy Conversation Skills, reaching approximately 70% of eligible SSCC staff in Southampton.
 Staff practice was assessed immediately after training, after some weeks and then a year later.
 After training, staff demonstrated sustained changes to the way they worked with women attending SSCCs, and were more confident in supporting lifestyle changes [29].
 Changes to the way staff worked were still evident a year post-training [30].
 A non-randomised controlled trial of the effect of exposure to trained staff on diet and physical activity levels in women attending SSCCs showed that the intervention had no measurable effect on women’s diet and physical activity levels, but that it may have protected against a decline in their self-efficacy and perceptions of control over life, factors known to be associated with change in both these health behaviours [31].